Dynamite MC

 Dynamite MC (born Dominic Smith, 7 October 1973) is an English rapper and MC.
-He originally gained prominence in jungle/drum and bass, working with Roni Size & Reprazent, but has also released hip hop material.
+He originally gained prominence in jungle/drum and bass, working with Roni Size & Reprazent, but has also released hip-hop material.

 Career

 He started his MCing career on pirate radio station Crush FM, broadcasting in Gloucester, South West England during the early 1990s.
 He met Roni Size in 1994 and began MCing for the Full Cycle crew.
 When the Bristol collective formed the live band Reprazent, Dynamite shared vocal duties with singer, Onallee.
 Their debut album New Forms won the Mercury Music Prize in 1997.
 Dynamite's role was enhanced for Reprazent's second album, the hip-hop influenced In the Mode (2000).

 Solo work

 Following this, Dynamite collaborated with a range of artists including The Nextmen, High Contrast, Caspa, Netsky, DJ Skitz, Scratch Perverts, Andy C and DJ Zinc, releasing a solo album The World of Dynamite (2004).
 In 2006, a remix CD, Big Man Talk was released on the Strong Records label (featuring samples from Enya and Kanye West).
-A third album, Styles Galore was set to follow in 2006.